 At 345 meters, The Edge is the tallest open observatory in the Western Hemisphere.
-Since its recent opening in March 2020, this glass-floored engineering marvel offers stunning, never-before-seen panoramas of the city.
+Since its recent opening in March 2020, this glass-floored engineering feat offers stunning, never-before-seen panoramas of the city.

-Buying tickets for The Edge online, for $ 39, is the best option because it guarantees you the availability of access on the date you want and you will also save some money by being a little cheaper than at the box office.
+Buying tickets to The Edge online is the best option because it guarantees you access on the date you want and also saves you some money by being slightly cheaper than at the box office.

-The Edge is the latest observation deck to join the list of New York observatories along with the Top of the Rock, the Empire State Building and the One World Observatory.
+The Edge is the latest observation deck to join the list of New York observatories along with the Top of the Rock, the Empire State Building and One World Observatory.
 Each shows a different facet of the skyline of the City of Skyscrapers.
-If it was already difficult to choose one, now this new and spectacular viewpoint is added.
+If it was already difficult to choose one, now we add this new and spectacular viewpoint.

 It is located west of Manhattan in the upscale neighborhood of Hudson Yards, a place that promises to become a must-see spot in New York.
 The skyscraper from which The Edge hangs is called 30 Hudson Yards, one of the most popular in this area and whose silhouette has transformed the Manhattan skyline.

 Why I like this option: this open-air observatory is the tallest in the Western Hemisphere, it is worth climbing to the 100th floor at 345 meters high and seeing the magnificent panoramic views of New York.

 Recommended if... you want to visit The Edge at the best price without wasting time at the box office.

 How to buy tickets for The Edge at the box office